KolaganiHarika-1/TEAM-50/README.md

 Ensures availability of essential goods

-Works even when physical movement is restricte
+Works even when physical movement is restricted